 If your gutters get clogged or become displaced, water damage in commercial buildings is common through the roof.
 Check gutters twice a year, more frequently if your building has overhanging trees.

 Roof inspections should also happen twice a year, once before winter weather and once after the winter weather.
 It doesn’t have to be a professional inspection unless your roofing type calls for it.
-However, a visual inspection can help to detect any major malfunctions.
+For example, if you have a commercial property with a roof in poor condition, we recommend contacting some Commercial Roofers to get the work done.
+Don’t ever attempt to fix the roof yourself.
+However, a quick visual inspection can help to detect any major malfunctions.

 If your basement leaks when it rains or if you over-water, you need to get your foundation waterproofed.
 It is a chore, and it will involve some backhoes, but it is worth every cent.